rzzzwilson/pyCacheBack/README.md

     # etc
 ```

-Note that no backing store is used in the above example, it's just an in-memory cache.
+Note that no backing store is used in the above example, it's just an in-memory
+cache with an LRU mechanism to limit memory usage.

 ###Using `pyCacheBack` with an on-disk persistent cache